Each edition of Immanence Journal explores a particular theme.

 - In your email submission, send us your full contact information.
 Include an author bio of 150 words or less, which can include a URL or email address if you wish it published.

-- Submissions should be a .doc or .docx file, Times New Roman, 12-point, double-spaced, with 1-inch margins.
+- Submissions should be a .doc or .docx file, Times New Roman, 12-point, double-spaced (no extra spacing between paragraphs, please), with 1-inch margins.

 - Inclusivity: Submissions should be free of subtle sexism, racism, ableism, or heteronormative assumptions.
 Avoid stereotypes and biased language or images, including about mental illness and physical disabilities.
 See these guidelines for examples.